-- 1. On May 13, 2021, the board of directors of the Company approved the establishment of the post of Corporate Governance Director, and appointed manager Wei, Jing-Xiong of the secretary office as the Corporate Governance Director (in compliance with the statutory qualifications of corporate governance director, the appointment date is June 30, 2021), responsible for corporate governance-related matters. - 2.
-The Corporate Governance Director of the Company shall at least have the following terms of reference in charge of corporate governance matters: - (1) Handle matters related to the meeting of the board of directors and the shareholders' meeting in accordance with the law. - (2) Prepare the minutes of the board of directors and shareholders' meetings. - (3) Assist directors in their appointment and continuing education. - (4) Provide the information required by the directors to carry out their business. - (5) Assist directors in complying with laws and regulations.
+- On May 12, 2021, the board of directors of the Company approved the establishment of the post of Corporate Governance Director, and appointed manager Wei, Jing-Xiong of the secretary office as the Corporate Governance Director (in compliance with the statutory qualifications of corporate governance director, the appointment date is June 30, 2021), responsible for corporate governance-related matters. - 2.
+The Corporate Governance Director of the Company shall at least have the following terms of reference in charge of corporate governance matters:

-Other matters stipulated in the company's articles of association or contracts, etc.
+(1) Handle matters related to the meeting of the board of directors and the shareholders' meeting in accordance with the law.

-3. Regarding the execution of the business in charge of corporate governance: All are carried out in accordance with the terms of reference listed above.
+- (2) Prepare the minutes of the board of directors and shareholders' meetings. - (3) Assist directors in their appointment and continuing education. - (4) Provide the information required by the directors to carry out their business. - (5) Assist directors in complying with laws and regulations. - (6) Other matters stipulated in the company's Articles of Incorporation or contract, etc. - 3.
+Regarding the execution of the business in charge of corporate governance: All are carried out in accordance with the terms of reference listed above.